drehren/ra_mp64_srm_convert/README.md

 ```

 Output:
-- A.eep A.sra A.fla A.mpk1 A.mpk2 A.mpk3 A.mpk4 (all new)
+- A.eep, A.sra or A.fla, and/or A.mpk1 A.mpk2 A.mpk3 A.mpk4 (all new)
 - B.srm (new)
 - C.srm (updated)
 - D.eep (updated) D.sra D.fla D.mpk1 D.mpk2 D.mpk3 D.mpk4 (all new)